Tawas senior Elise Klinger signs to play volleyball at Concordia Chicago

 “I have played ever since I can remember and it has always been my favorite,” she said.

-Try out IoscoNews.com for only 99¢ per month for the first 3 months, $5.80 a month after.
+Try out OscodaPress.com for only 99¢ per month for the first 3 months, $5.80 a month after.

 ✓ Unlimited website access 24/7